OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Roles_Rights.md

 * **Principal**: The principal sees all areas of the system except administration, but has read-only access and cannot make any changes, edit objects, etc.
 * **Administrator**: The administrator has module and function management and has access to all areas of the system e.g. user management, catalog management, curriculum management, lectures management, except the administration page.
 This role can be limited to an organization.
 The administrator can delete users and also grant other people the right to manage the catalogue.
 * **System administrator**: The system administrator has access to the administration side and is responsible for the technical system configuration and its monitoring.
 This is a global role that is not tied to an organization.

-!!! info "Info"

-    The role "Administrator" used up to OpenOlat 12.5 is divided into "Administrator" and "System Administrator" as of Release 13.

 !!! warning "Note"